 Visiting The Great Wall of China is on everyone’s bucket list right?
 Especially as it’s one of the seven Wonders of the World.
-But did you know that you can Camp out on the Great Wall of China?
+But did you know that you can go camping on the Great Wall of China?
 And not only that but Camp on a disused part of The Great Wall of China and not see any other tourists apart from your group??

-Well, that’s what I did and I’m going to share with you what it’s like and how you can book a tour to camp on The Great Wall of China too!
+Well, that’s what I did and I’m going to share with you what it’s like and how you can book a Great Wall of China camping tour!

 I travelled around China with a company called The Dragon Trip who specialise in China Tours, and all of their long tours that include visiting Beijing include camping on The Great Wall of China.
 I had a really good experience with them and therefore really recommend them as a company to use.
 You can read my full review of The Dragon Trip here!